 A Good Travel Guidebook

 Even if you are joining an organized tour, a good guidebook to Ireland will fill in some blanks.
 Or induce you to an interesting detour if you are following a recommended route.
-And it can double up as a souvenir.
-Which one is the best?
-This is very much up to your individual requirements ...
+A guidebook can also double up as a souvenir.

 10 of 10

 If you are planning to be sexually active in Ireland at all (and this will not involve your usual partner) - take precautions and bring condoms.
 Though contraceptives are no longer illegal in Ireland they occasionally can be hard to find and are expensive.
-And sexually transmitted diseases are very widespread in Ireland, so "the pill" or a vasectomy are not enough protection.
+Sexually transmitted diseases are very widespread in Ireland, so "the pill" or a vasectomy is not enough protection.